Seattle Sounders (1994–2008): MLS expansion and final season

 The Sounders looked to earn an MLS expansion team in the 1990s and 2000s while also competing with other prospective ownership groups.
+Farnsworth and Oki initially stated that they were interested in becoming minority investors in an MLS team and permit use of the Sounders name, rather than being majority owners.
 In 2000, the club announced plans to pursue a MLS team that would play in the then-unbuilt Seahawks Stadium (now Lumen Field) and keep the A-League franchise as a developmental team named "Sounders Premier".
-USL Sounders owner Adrian Hanauer also made a bid for a 2005 expansion slot that was instead awarded to Real Salt Lake.
+Later owner Adrian Hanauer also made a bid for a 2005 expansion slot that was instead awarded to Real Salt Lake.
 On November 13, 2007, Major League Soccer (MLS) announced that it had selected Seattle as the recipient of an expansion team that would begin play at Qwest Field in 2009.
 USL Sounders owner Adrian Hanauer would become one of the team's owners, along with Drew Carey, Paul Allen and majority owner Joe Roth.

 The team's name, Seattle Sounders FC, was unveiled on April 7, 2008, continuing the Sounders name into MLS.
 The USL team would play their last season in 2008, mostly at the Starfire Sports Complex in Tukwila.
 The Sounders made their second consecutive appearance in the U.S. Open Cup semifinals, where they lost to fellow USL-1 club Charleston Battery in a penalty shootout.
 Following a regular season that finished with a 10–10–10 record, the second-division team were eliminated from the playoffs in the first round by the Montreal Impact and played their last competitive match on September 28, 2008.
 The Sounders played a series of exhibition matches in Argentina against the reserve squads of local clubs as part of a farewell tour in late October 2008.
 They won all six matches, which also served as a tryout for the MLS team for the existing members of the USL team.

+Club identity

+The Sounders adopted a new logo in 1994 that featured an orca jumping from the wordmark to head a soccer ball.
+It was replaced by the original logo from the NASL team at the beginning of the 2003 season.

 Year-by-year

 This is a complete list of seasons for the A-League/USL club.
-For a season-by-season history including the current Seattle Sounders FC MLS franchise, see List of Seattle Sounders FC seasons.
+For a season-by-season history including the current Seattle Sounders FC MLS franchise, see History of professional soccer in Seattle#Sounders season results.